 - Set the oven to 275 degrees and allow the pizza to warm for 25-30 minutes.

-Their claim is that placing the pizza in a cold oven and allowing it to gradually heat up gives it time to slowly release moisture and soften before crisping up.
+Their claim is that placing the cold pizza in a cold oven and allowing it to gradually heat up gives it time to slowly release moisture and soften before crisping up.
 And they are correct that this method results in an almost-freshly-baked tasting pizza.
 If you don’t mind waiting 25-30 minutes on leftover pizza, then this may be the best method.

 3. Reheating Pizza On the Grill